SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 While there is now a second entity definition in the data model, it is not exposed in the existing service.
 In this step, you'll remedy that.

 :point_right: Open up the `srv/cat-service.cds` file and add a second entity to the `CatalogService` definition.
-While you're there, remove the `@readonly` annotation that you see against the existing entity in the service - we will look at these annotations in a later exercise.

 This is what the contents of `srv/cat-service.cds` should look like after you've added the new entity and removed the annotation: